wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

             print("Error code for error that occurs when activation state is invalid")

         case .invalidActivationCode:
-            print("Error code for error that occurs when activation or recovery code is invalid")
+            print("Error code for error that occurs when activation code is invalid")

         case .invalidActivationData:
             print("Error code for error that occurs when activation data is invalid")